 Clinical and Demographic Data

 The average mean age at stroke onset was higher in women than in men (F: 64.4 ±15.4 years vs M: 60.8 ±12.1 years), exhibiting a trend towards significance at p = 0.064 (see Table 1).
-This finding of women being older than men are when experiencing their first stroke was also present in the neglect and control groups, though lacking significance (see Supplementary Tables 1a & 1b for details).
+This finding of women being older than men when experiencing their first stroke was also present in the neglect and control groups, though lacking significance (see Supplementary Tables 1a & 1b for details).

 Overall, more women in our sample were diagnosed with neglect (n = 40; 38.8% of all women) than men were (n = 33; 32.0% of all men) – however, this difference did not reach significance (p = 0.308; see Table 1).

 Women had negligibly smaller lesions (µ = 34.8 ± 44.8 cm3) than men (37.3 ± 43.8 cm3).
 However, this difference was non-significant at p = 0.688 (see Table 1).
-This trend was also present in the neglect and control groups, but the differences remained non-significant there as well (see Supplementary Tables 1a & 1b for details).
+This trend was also present in the neglect and control groups (see Supplementary Tables 1a & 1b for details).

 Infarct was the more common cause of stroke in our sample: 169 patients suffered from an infarct, 34 from a haemorrhage and 3 patients from a combination of both.
 Table 1 shows that there was a slight trend of men suffering from more infarcts (n = 90) than women (n = 79), while women were slightly more likely of experiencing haemorrhagic strokes (n = 24) than their male counterparts (n = 13).

-Of the 172 patients (F = 79; M = 89) that suffered from an infarct or a combination of infarct and haemorrhage, the arterial territory that was most commonly affected was the one supplied by the medial cerebral artery (MCA): A total 73 male and 61 female patients experienced an infarct related to the MCA.
+Of the 172 patients (F = 79; M = 89) that suffered from an infarct or a combination of infarct and haemorrhage, the arterial territory that was most commonly affected was the one supplied by the medial cerebral artery (MCA): A total of 73 male and 61 female patients experienced an infarct related to the MCA.
 The territories supplied by the anterior cerebral artery (incl. the basal ganglia; ACA) were affected by infarct in 11 female patients and 1 male patient.
 The posterior cerebral artery (PCA) was the focus of infarction in 7 women and 15 men.

-Voxel-based Lesion-Behaviour Mapping / Lesion Analysis
+Voxel-based Lesion-Behaviour Mapping

 The topography of overlay plots of the patients’ acute lesions can be seen in Figure 1, while the overlay plots for the Neglect and Control groups can be found in Supplementary Figures 1a and 1b.
 Only voxels that have been damaged in at least 5 patients are shown, with darker/colder colours representing damage in fewer patients and brighter/warmer colours indicating damage in more patients.
 Visual inspection revealed that the majority of damaged voxels across all patients lays in the area of and surrounding the Insula and the Basal Ganglia.
 For the female subsample, the centre is found in the Basal Ganglia, while for the male subsample, it is spread out more and located between the Basal Ganglia and the Insula.